Evansville, Indiana: Establishment and early history

 There has been a continuous human presence in the area that became Evansville from at least 8000 BC by Paleo-Indians.
 Archaeologists have identified several archaic and ancient sites in and near Evansville, with the most complex at Angel Mounds.
 This was built and occupied from about AD 900 to about 1600, just before the arrival of Europeans to North America.

 Following the abandonment of Angel Mounds between 1400 and 1450, tribes of the historic Miami, Shawnee, Piankeshaw, Wyandot, Delaware and other Native American peoples were known to be in the area.
 French hunters and trappers were among the first Europeans to come to the area, using Vincennes as a base of operations for fur trading.
-As a testament to the Ohio River's grandeur, early French explorers named it La Belle Rivière ("The Beautiful River").
 The land encompassing Evansville was formally relinquished by the Delaware in 1805 to General William Henry Harrison, then governor of the Indiana Territory.

 The city of Evansville, Indiana was founded in 1812 and incorporated in 1817.
-It is situated on an Meander in the Ohio River, and is often referred to as the "Crescent Valley" or "River City".
+It is situated on a meander in the Ohio River, and is often referred to as the "Crescent Valley" or "River City".